kubeadm init

 Using kubeadm init with feature gates

-Kubeadm supports a set of feature gates that are unique to kubeadm and can only be applied during cluster creation with kubeadm init.
+kubeadm supports a set of feature gates that are unique to kubeadm and can only be applied during cluster creation with kubeadm init.
 These features can control the behavior of the cluster.
 Feature gates are removed after a feature graduates to GA.

 To pass a feature gate you can either use the --feature-gates flag for kubeadm init, or you can add items into the featureGates field when you pass a configuration file using --config.